Steward

 Historical cleanup fails when the owner tries to classify every document before seeing value.
 Start with the most important systems and the most recent records.

-A partial packet that exposes gaps is more useful than a private folder that never becomes reviewable.
+A partial report that names missing records is more useful than a private folder that never becomes reviewable.

 Prioritize critical systems